Jonah Lomu

 Jonah Tali Lomu (12 May 1975 – 18 November 2015) was a New Zealand professional rugby union player.
-He is widely regarded as one of the greatest and most influential players in the history of the sport, and as one of the most talented sportsmen ever.
-Lomu is considered to have been the first true global superstar of rugby, and consequently had a huge impact on the game.
+He is widely regarded as one of the greatest and most influential players in the history of the sport, and as one of the most talented sportsmen of all time.
+Lomu is widely considered to have been the first true global superstar of rugby, and consequently had a huge impact on the game.
+For his fast and effortless style of play, Lomu was nicknamed the "freight train in ballet shoes", and was celebrated for his ability to shrug off tackles from multiple opponents at once.

-Standing 196 cm and weighing 125 kg, Lomu was famed for his unprecedented speed, strength and agility.
-Exceptionally large for a wing player, he is also known as the first winger to be a physical heavyweight.
-For his fast and effortless style of play, Lomu was once nicknamed the "freight train in ballet shoes", and was celebrated for his ability to shrug off tackles from multiple opponents at once.
-He became the youngest ever All Black when he played his first international in 1994 at the age of 19 years and 45 days.
-Playing on the wing, Lomu finished his international career with 63 caps and 37 tries.
-Lomu was inducted into the International Rugby Hall of Fame on 9 October 2007, and the IRB Hall of Fame on 24 October 2011.

 Born in Pukekohe to Tongan immigrants from Haʻapai, Lomu grew up between rural Tonga and South Auckland.
-His childhood in Auckland was marked by local gang violence, and his mother nurtured his interest in sport.
 Attending Wesley College, he excelled in athletics and both rugby codes before pursuing a professional career.
-He burst onto the international rugby scene during the 1994 Hong Kong Sevens tournament, the same year he made his fifteen-a-side debut.
-He was acknowledged as the top player at the 1995 World Cup for his acclaimed 4-try performance in the semi-final against England, even though New Zealand lost the final to the host South Africa.
-In the semi-final he bulldozed several players and ran straight over the top of full-back Mike Catt, establishing himself as one of the most talented young players of his generation.
+He became the youngest ever All Black when he played his first international in 1994 at the age of 19 years and 45 days.
+He was acknowledged as the top player at the 1995 World Cup for his 4-try performance in the semi-final against England.
 He shares with South African Bryan Habana the Rugby World Cup all-time try scoring record of 15, which he accumulated in only two tournaments.